 Clare Maxwell is a movement educator and Alexander Technique teacher based in NYC.
 She worked with two Bessie award winning choreographers during her 30 year career in experimental dance, toured her own work in the US and in Europe, and certified as a teacher of the Alexander Technique at ACAT/NYC and The Art of Breathing with Jessica Wolf.
 Clare created a full curriculum for actors during her five years on the faculty of the William Esper Acting Studio, and is currently developing a body mapping practice that follows the evolution and structure of our central nervous system.

-Jennifer Moloney, MA, RSME, is a Bellicon Master Trainer and is certified in Melt Method, Tune Up Fitness Roll Model, Yoga Tune Up, and Stick Mobility.
-She graduated with distinction from the MA Dance & Somatic Well-being course from UClan in 2016.
-She hosts workshops and professional intensives throughout the region, has a private personal practice, and researches and develops detox programming movement protocols for a naturopathic physician and nutritionist team.
-Jennifer’s approach to personal and group training is innovative and holistic, integrating her NASM-CPT with her movement and performance art research background.
+Jennifer Moloney, MA, RSME, is a somatic language consultant, bellicon Master Trainer and is certified in Melt Method, Tune Up Fitness Roll Model, Yoga Tune Up, and Stick Mobility.
+She graduated with Distinction from the MA Dance & Somatic Well-being course from UClan in 2016.
+She hosts workshops and professional intensives throughout the region and owns a private consulting practice and R & D programming initiative.
+Jennifer’s approach to personal and group movement is innovative and holistic, integrating her NASM-CPT with her performance art research background.
 Her methodologies incorporate somatic phenomenology, epistemics, the biology of emotion, embodied anatomy, fitness, and arts-based and trauma focused somatic movement research.

 Melissa Neidich graduated from the MA Dance and Somatic Well-being program in 2014.
 Her background includes over 20 years of exploration and training in dance, martial arts, Taoist arts, Tantric arts, and somatic movement practices including Continuum and Body Mind Centering.
 Melissa is a substitute teacher for Moving Body Innovations and a documentary film editor.
 Her teaching aspires to communicate her interest in the practice of being in the moment and her love of full-bodied movement.